 Use segmentation to differentiate between sub-audiences

-One reason people hesitate to sign up for a new email list is to avoid getting a flood of irrelevant emails in their inbox.
-If you demonstrate to your target audience that you only plan on sending information they’re interested in, it can help win them over.
-Segmentation is one way to accomplish this, allowing you to personalize the emails you send and cut down on the noise your recipients receive in their inbox.
+One reason people hesitate to subscribe to a new list is to avoid getting a flood of irrelevant emails in their inbox.
+Demonstrate to your target audience that you only plan on sending information they’re interested in to win them over.

-Building a good email list is the first step in successful email marketing.
-By using these best practices to create your list, you’ll be contacting an audience that actually wants to read your emails and is more likely to convert into customers as a result.
-But it’s just as important to work hard to keep subscribers and customers once you’ve earned them.
-Find ways to reward your subscribers for their loyalty—segmented lists can come in handy here, as well—and make sure every email you send is relevant and valuable.
+By using these best practices, you’ll be creating an email list of people who want to read your emails.
+As you build your list, it’s just as important to keep your subscribers and customers.
+Find ways to reward your subscribers for their loyalty, and make sure every email you send is relevant and valuable.
 To keep your email list strong, you have to earn recipients’ continued interest and trust with every message you send.